Darakuu/MultiRole-AI-Interviewer/README.md

 This notebook implements a modular, cell-based interactive interview/exam simulator using the OpenAI API.

 ## Usage instructions:
+- Install Miramo,
 - Install Poetry,
-- Install the dependencies specified in the pyproject.toml file
+- Install the dependencies specified in the pyproject.toml file,
-- Set the `OPENAI_API_KEY` in your .env inside Marimo
+- Set the `OPENAI_API_KEY` in your .env inside Marimo,
 - Run the code!

 ## Exam vs Interview mode